JABUBROWN/HuggingFace-Inference/README.md

 # HuggingFace Inference Container Demo

-This repository contains a Docker container for serving inference requests from HuggingFace models, with NGINX,>
+This repository contains a Docker container for serving inference requests from HuggingFace models, with NGINX, Gunicorn, and Uvicorn for parallel request handling, and a Google Colab notebook for demonstrating parallel POST requests.

 ## Files
 - `Dockerfile`: Builds the container using `tiangolo/uvicorn-gunicorn-fastapi:python3.11`.